-The position has resulted in the Council's General Fund position decreasing from an opening position of £11.525m to a closing balance of £8.924m.
-There was a small overspend of £0.178m and the balance relates to capital charges, depreciation and pension costs.
+The position has resulted in the Council's General Fund position decreasing from an opening position of £7.221m to a closing balance of £6.866m.
+There were transfers to Earmarked Reserves of £0.771m and the balance relates to statutory adjustments.

-Earmarked reserves have increased from an opening position of £17.769m to a closing position of £17.818m.
+Earmarked reserves have increased from an opening position of £17.186m to a closing position of £17.957m.